Take a Guided Tour of Melissa's Pain Cave

 When you share on social media that you took a long swim in a crowded garage, you should expect some questions!
 That's what triathlete, fitness coach, and mother-of-three Melissa Kinmartin found out.
-She recently went live on Instagram for a brief but thorough look at her High Performance Endless Pool®.
+She recently went live on Instagram for a brief but thorough look at her Endless Pools® High Performance pool.

-As Melissa told us for a previous article on this blog, all five members of the Kinmartin family use the Endless Pool in their "pain cave."
+As Melissa told us for a previous article on this blog, all five members of the Kinmartin family use the High Performance pool in their "pain cave."
 Mostly, they train for competitive swimming, in open water and in traditional pools.
 Melissa also credits her aquatic exercise routine with helping her emerge from post-partum depression.

 Take the Tour

 In this video, Melissa reviews the basic operations of her Endless Pool.
 As an open water swimmer, she appreciates that the pool's swim current eliminates flip turns.
 "It’s a continuous swim, which is awesome," she enthuses.

 Melissa competed at the 2017 IRONMAN 70.3 World Championships where the triathletes swim against strong currents in the Tennessee River.
 "This was my ticket!" she says of her Endless Pool.
 "All I did was swim in here against this current, and it really strengthens your upper body and makes you a stronger swimmer because you're consistently swimming against current."